jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 ## Author's Note

-This is not a book that will tell you politics and economics are getting really bad, and to fix it, here's what _someone else_ needs to change.
+This book does not tell you politics and economics are getting really bad, and to fix it, here's what _someone else_ needs to change.

-This is a book that explains why politics and economics are getting both good and bad—and how you, the reader, can adapt to use the good to fix the bad.
+This book explains why politics and economics are getting both good and bad—and how you, the reader, can adapt to use the good to fix the bad.

 In other words, this is a book for people in the middle.
 The people who want things to be more rational, level-headed, and future-focused, and are willing to work for it.
 I hope you like it.

 ## Giving You a Map and Compass

 It is 2011, and a woman named Maria has built a good life.
 Californian, Hispanic, college graduate, progressive, movie lover, book nerd, regional manager—she carries all the labels we commonly use to describe a person.
-But none of them captures the fact that matters most to her future: high-speed internet has finally become widespread, and Maria rents and sells DVDs for a living.
+But none of them captures the fact that matters most to her future: high-speed internet has finally become widespread, and Maria rents and sells Digital Video Discs (DVDs) for a living.

 Physical media has a challenger.
 Her professional networks, her hard-won expertise, her entire livelihood—all of it could lose its value.
 But DVD players sit in nearly every TV stand in America.
 Families have spent years and real money filling their home theaters with private collections.
 Are they really going to "stream" their movies instead?

 Yes.

 Where did Maria's pain come from?
-After all, she made her name quickly moving her company from VHS tapes to DVDs, driving store traffic.
+She made her name moving her company from VHS tapes to DVDs, driving store traffic.
 Why is this new technology causing her grief?

-The compact disc was born in the 1980s from a partnership between Dutch Philips and Japanese Sony; the DVD followed a decade later.
+The compact disc was born in the 1980s from a partnership between Dutch Philips and Japanese Sony.
+It stored a music album of data.
+The DVD held a movie and followed a decade later.
 The DVD spread to countless stores and homes—in capitalist countries and socialist ones, secular and religious, left and right.
 While improved discs—HD DVD and Blu-ray—were brought to market, digital downloads arrived, then streaming.
-People ignored the better discs, and a few years later physical media sales fell off a cliff everywhere at once, regardless of nation, ideology, or economic system.
+People ignored the better discs, and within a few years physical media sales fell off a cliff everywhere at once, regardless of nation, ideology, or economic system.
 Reflect on this situation: when you stopped buying DVDs, did you consult your belief system first?

 If you don't remember DVDs, ask your parents.
 In Mumbai or Milwaukee, São Paulo or Seoul, they'll tell you the same story: the Friday night trip to the video store, the late fees, the shelf of cases by the TV.
-A shared memory across every border and belief—and a shared extinction as nearly everyone learned how to stream movies instead.
+A shared memory across every border and belief—and a shared extinction as nearly everyone learned how to stream movies.

 What could synchronize the lives of billions of strangers like that?

 Notice what every standard explanation gets wrong.
 Blame Netflix, and you can't explain why Blockbuster's own executives passed on buying it.
 Blame Maria, and you can't explain the thousands of managers who thought DVDs would remain king.
 Blame policy, and you can't explain why the same collapse happened in every country at once.
-One lens explains all three at once: a new technology found users who wanted what it offered, and the old adaptation was abandoned.
+One lens explains all three at once: a new technology found users who wanted what it offered, and the old adaptation was essentially killed off.
 No villain decided Maria's fate.
 Technology and its users evolved, as they have for ages—and Maria's livelihood and identity were standing in the path of a natural process no one had taught her to expect and plan for.

 Maria's is just one chapter in an ongoing story—and the next chapter asks about you, today.